Darian Durant: Early life

-Amateur football

-High school

 Durant attended high school at Wilson High School in Florence, South Carolina.
 During his senior year of high school, he led the team to South Carolina's 4-A state semi-finals.
 Durant set a school record with 2,446 passing yards and tied his own record with 25 touchdown passes, which was set during his sophomore season.
 He was named a Super Prep All-America, Honorable Mention All-America by USA Today and Prep Star All-Region selection.
 He also played in the South Carolina All-Star game, where he completed 9 of his 11 passing attempts for 215 yards.

-College
+College career

 Durant signed a letter of intent to play college football at the University of North Carolina in 2000.
 In 2001, during his first NCAA season, Durant established school freshman records with 17 touchdown passes, 142 completions, 1843 passing yards and 1971 yards of total offense.
 His freshman records for passing yards and completions were broken in 2007 by T. J. Yates.
 During his freshman season, Durant was named Atlantic Coast Conference (ACC) Rookie of the Week five times.
 He finished second overall in ACC Rookie of the Year voting to Florida State quarterback Chris Rix.
 As a freshman, Durant split time with Ronald Curry, helping the team to a victory in the 2001 Peach Bowl against Auburn.
 He was awarded the Jeffrey Cowell Memorial Award as the team's top freshman.

 After his college career, Durant was one of the most accomplished athletes in the school's history.
 He held 51 offensive records at the school.
 During his sophomore season, Durant set the school's single-game record for passing yards with 417 during a victory against Arizona State.
 In his junior year, he set single-season records with 389 passing attempts, 234 completions and 2,551 passing yards.
 Durant had set UNC records with 1,159 passing attempts, 701 completions, 68 passing touchdowns, 8,755 passing yards and 9,630 yards of total offense.
 While playing football at the University of North Carolina, Durant completed a degree in African-American studies.